onurhakki/harmonics/README.md

 $\frac{\sqrt{\sum_{n=2} V_n^{2}}}{V_1}$

 ## Additionally
-You are able to select variables given in the followings.
+You are able to select variables given in the following.
 #### N Harmonics
 #### Frequency (Hz)
 #### Time Interval (s)